thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

  In fact, because the force-deflection equations don't know anything about the spring's solid condition, point 2 can be set to represent an impossible situation requiring the spring to be compressed beyond solid.
-In this situation, the constraint on %\_AVAIL\_DEFLECT will be violated.
+In this situation, the constraint on %\_Avail_Deflect will be violated.
 The search will attempt to resolve the conflict.

 For specifics on names associated with each spring type, see: